ngaranko/atlas/README.md

 - `npm run test-lint`

 ## E2E testing
-Make sure the app is running locally by running `grunt`.
+Make sure the app is running locally by running `npm start`.
-Then, in a second terminal, run `grunt test-e2e`.
+Then, in a second terminal, run `npm run e2e`.

-In order to run the E2E tests, the following environment variables should be set:
+In order to run the E2E tests with authentication, the following environment variables should be set:
 - `PASSWORD_EMPLOYEE`
 - `PASSWORD_EMPLOYEE_PLUS`
 - `USERNAME_EMPLOYEE`